jhvanderschee/jekyllcodex/_without-plugin/webshop.md

 #### Step 4.
 Add the cart file to the root of your site

-Get the cart.html file here.
+Get the cart.html file here (not yet available).
 Edit it to your liking.

 #### Step 5.
 Add the checkout file to the root of your site

-Get the checkout.html file here.
+Get the checkout.html file here (not yet available).
 Edit it to your liking.